surrealdb/rfcs/text/0001-remove_ambiguous_grammar.md

 # 4. Drawbacks

-- Some statements now require the use of ` where they previously didn’t
+- Some queries now require more type and syntax than they previously did.
+- These changes break existing code.
+- These new changes could be more difficuly to learn initially as it introduces more syntax rules to remember.

 # 5. Alternatives